zhiluo20/lab-api/DEPLOY.md

   - Liveness: `GET /healthz`
   - Readiness: `GET /health`
 - Enforce HTTPS and forward headers (`X-Forwarded-*`).
 Enable request logging in the reverse proxy.
+- Expose the admin console behind SSO or VPN in production; it is a token-gated HTML interface under `/admin/*`.

 ## 4. Observability & Security
 - Centralize logs (stdout/stderr) to your logging stack.
 Consider enabling structured JSON logs via Gunicorn configuration.